JONSASSE/432-2018/slides/class03/README.md

 ## Announcements Before Class 03

 1. **Taking Notes?** A student in the class requires the help of a note-taker.
-If you are willing to provide a copy of your accurate and legible in-class notes to a fellow student (and receive a small stipend for this service) then
+If you are willing to provide a copy of your accurate and legible in-class notes to a fellow student (and receive a small stipend for this service) then **thank you**.
-    + please contact ESS Disability Resources by calling 216.368.5230 to schedule a brief interview and get some more information.
+    + Please contact ESS Disability Resources by calling 216.368.5230 to schedule a brief interview and get some more information.
     + You'll need to provide them with your name, the name of the course (PQHS 432/CRSP 432) and the instructor's name (Thomas Love).
-    + and **Thank you!**

 2. Stuck on how to build categories in **Homework 1**?
     + You might try the `cut2` function from the `Hmisc` package, or